 A “gummy smile,” as the name implies, is the excessive exposure of your gum line when you smile.
-Often, this gummy smile can be regarded as a flaw that discourages people from smiling or interacting in social settings.
+Often, it can be regarded as a flaw that discourages people from smiling or interacting in social settings.
 Gummy smiles are considered factors of insecurity and embarrassment, which can have a negative impact on your self-esteem and self-confidence.

-While gummy smiles are caused by a plethora of causes, which will be discussed later in this blog post, they can easily be treated using a variety of dental therapies.
+While gummy smiles are caused by a plethora, they can easily be treated using a variety of dental therapies.
 At Micris Dental Clinic, we have a skilled team of dental specialists and oral surgeons who are trained to make you feel beautiful with your smile.

-Before we delve into and explore the treatments available to correct your gummy smiles, let us first develop a more cohesive understanding of gummy smiles.
+Before we delve into and explore the treatments available to correct your gummy smiles, let us first develop a more cohesive understanding about it.

 What are Gummy Smiles?